bajiyavikas11/Movie-Sentiment-Analysis-using-Naive-Bayes/README.md

 # 🎯 Sentiment Analysis of IMDb Reviews using Naive Bayes

-This project performs sentiment classification on IMDb movie reviews using **Multinomial Naive Bayes**.
+In this project I have done sentiment classification on IMDb movie reviews using **Multinomial Naive Bayes**.
 It includes full preprocessing, vectorization (TF-IDF), training, evaluation, and explainability.

 ## 📂 Dataset
 - **Source**: `tensorflow_datasets.imdb_reviews`